09. Causal Effects and Adjusted Marginal Contrasts (RMST)

 The difference between groups might be near zero early on but

 substantial later.
-We can visualize how the
+We can visualize how the adjusted RMST contrast

-evolves across different time horizons using
+evolves across different restriction times using

 # Plot the Delta RMST across a sequence of tau values

-tau_grid <- seq(20, 140, by = 20)
+tau_grid <- seq(20, 140, by = 30)

 plot_marginal_rmst_curve(